 Ramita Navai is an award-winning British-Iranian journalist, documentary producer and author.
 She has reported from over thirty-five countries and has a reputation for investigations and work in hostile environments.

 As well as making twenty documentaries for Channel 4's Unreported World, she was the Tehran correspondent for The Times from 2003 - 2006.
 She has reported for the United Nations in Pakistan, Iraqi Kurdistan and Iran, as well as writing for many newspapers and magazines.

 In 2012 she won an Emmy award for her PBS Frontline documentary Syria Undercover.

 She has made several news features for Channel 4 News including Tracking down the Refugee Kidnap Gangs which won a Royal Television Society Journalism Award and the Foreign Press Association News Story of the Year Award.

-She reported and co-produced Iraq Uncovered for PBS Frontline and ISIS and the Battle for Iraq for Channel 4's Dispatches (broadcast in 2017), winning the Robert F. Kennedy Journalism Award, the British Journalism Award for Foreign Affairs and the Frontline Club Broadcast Journalism Award.
+She reported and produced Iraq Uncovered for PBS Frontline and ISIS and the Battle for Iraq for Channel 4’s Dispatches, winning the Robert F. Kennedy Journalism Award, the British Journalism Award for Foreign Affairs and the Frontline Club Broadcast Journalism Award.
 Iraq Uncovered was also nominated for two Emmy awards (Outstanding Investigation and Outstanding Research).